viniciusban/awesomemess.com/_posts/2020-03-01-recalling-bash.md

 categories: [english]
 ---

-I think it is worth registering some useful `bash` commands I usually forget its syntax.
+I think it is worth registering some useful `bash` commands I usually forget the syntax.

 ## find